 Some decals have white as base color color on top of which are printed black and/or red.
 Examples below.

-Most others have a silver base color (also called pulver by collectors) on top of which black and blue (RLB) are printed.
+Most others have a silver base color (also called pulver by collectors) on top of which black and blue (RLB) or green (RLB) are printed.
 Examples below.

 Only one decal has a gold colored base namely the Kriegsmarine decal.